-When a Department Head believes that an appointment should be made at a higher rate than step 2 the Department Head shall present a request in writing to the Board of Commissioners prior to making such appointment.
-Human Resources shall review the recommendation and make a recommendation to the Board based on the information available.
+When a Department Head believes that an appointment should be made at a higher rate than step 5 the Department Head shall present a request in writing to Human Resources prior to making such appointment.
+Human Resources shall review the recommendation and make a recommendation to the Board of Commissioners based on the information available.